frantzmiccoli/drkns/README.md

 ===

 ```
-# Checks that the configuration makes sense
+# Checks that the configuration makes sense (no output is a good sign
 drkns check

 # Runs all steps